mario-to-lowercase/VS-Project-Notes/README.md

 2. Use the simple built-in interface to create, edit, and switch between note files.
 3. Notes are saved once you press the save button.

+## ToDo
+- Button to delete existing note files
+- Functionality to rename existing note files
+- Config file to change the storage location of files (global or per project)

 ## Contributing